blechta/paper-woodbury-code/README.md

    ```
    app_dc.checkerboard_example.full_benchmark;
    ```
-   This can take around 90 minutes and produces `checkerboard-*.{fig,xdmf,bin,mat}` files in the current directory.
+   This step produces some `checkerboard-*.{fig,xdmf,bin,mat}` files in the current directory.

+   This step can take around 90 minutes and needs 7 GB of RAM.
+   To get the full results of the paper, uncomment all lines in `+app_dc/+checkerboard_example/full_benchmark.m`.
+This can take around 24 hours (depending on machine) and needs around 250 GB of RAM.
 3. Run
    ```
    app_dc.checkerboard_example.postprocess;